hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi working on submitting application to Morad Creative Agency♥♥
+2. Corgi working on submitting application to Auth0♥♥
     - Corgi working on filling out application♥♥

 3. Corgi working on mini projects♥♥